Internal Tools Development

 The limits of generic platforms become apparent when business logic, scale, or compliance requirements exceed what configuration screens can express.

-Multi-step workflows with branching.
-An approval chain where the next step depends on the value, the department, and whether the requester is a manager.
-Airtable automations cannot express this.
+• Multi-step workflows with branching An approval chain where the next step depends on the value, the department, and whether the requester is a manager.
+Airtable automations can't express this.

-Deep integrations.
-You need the CRM to update the accounting system, trigger a stock check, and send a notification to the warehouse, all as a single atomic operation.
+• Deep integrations You need the CRM to update the accounting system, trigger a stock check, and notify the warehouse, all as a single atomic operation.
 Zapier chains are fragile at this level.
 Custom tools handle this through direct API integrations with transactional guarantees.

-Performance under load.
-Generic platforms serve millions of customers on shared infrastructure.
-Your dashboard query competes with every other customer's dashboard query.
+• Performance under load Generic platforms serve millions of customers on shared infrastructure.
+Your dashboard query competes with every other customer's.
 Response times degrade unpredictably.

 The low-code middle ground